 Secondly, as a Christian, I am called to submit “to the Lord” because that is what being a Christian IS – giving your life completely over to Him and living for His glory!
 ALL Christians are called to be SUBMISSIVE to the Lord, including husbands.
 Submitting to our husbands is just one of the ways wives do submit to the Lord.
 THIS WAS A REVELATION FOR ME!!

-So what’s the difference between obedience and submission?
+So what’s the difference between oppression and submission?

 Oppression is forcing a behavior that is merely performed in actions.

 Submission is the willingness of a behavior that is, not only performed in action, but also supported in heart.

 Understanding the difference is KEY to being able to live out this calling, which is not always easy.
 Not surprisingly, I do NOT do this perfectly all the time!!
 But, since understanding this, I have made a lot of progress and have done this better in the past 6 months.
 Not surprisingly, it has also been the sweetest 6 months in the past 9 years of my marriage.

 If you liked this post or it help you in some way, please share it!
 There are other women out there who need to read it too!

 While I am not opposed to different views and opinions, I do insist that all comments are respectful to myself and other readers.
 I reserve the right to delete any comments on a post that I deem disrespectful.
 Thanks for your cooperation!